armin-reichert/pacman/README.md

   - `-startLevel` (default: 1): starts the game in the specified level
   - `-theme`: (default: arcade): used theme (arcade, blocks, ascii)

-In enhanced mode, the following additional functions are available:
+In enhanced mode, the following additional features are available:
   - The overall speed can be changed during the game;
     - Continuosly: CTRL-LEFT = slower, CTRL-RIGHT = faster
     - Fixed: '1' = normal speed, '2' = fast, '3' = very fast
   - 'b' toggles the presence of Blinky
   - 'c' toggles the presence of Clyde
-  - 'd' toggles between normal play mode and demo mode where Pac-Man moves automatically
+  - 'd' toggles between normal play mode and demo mode where Pac-Man moves automatically and stays alive
   - 'e' eats all pellets except the energizers
   - 'f' toggles the ghost's *frightened* behavior between "random" (original) and "select safe corner"
   - 'g' toggles the display of the grid and the alignment of the actors on the grid